cubanismo/mathcrunch/README.md

 ## Acknowledgements

 Thanks to those who built the tools used here, those who kept them around long enough for myself and others to be able to use them, and the authors of the MOD files referenced in music.s.
+Thanks to [Bastian Schick](https://github.com/42Bastian) for the random number pseudo-routine and various tips.